AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 #### Observing Pressure Cycles
 The change in pressure for each cycle was observed by manually opening and closing the check valve.
 The pressure at the waste valve and the air chamber was recorded.

-1. Run the ram pump as detailed above.
+1. Record the initial height of water in the air chamber to calculate the initial volume of air.
+Pressurize the air chamber to 600 cm, and run the ram pump as detailed above.
 2. Use ProCoDA to track pressure changes as detailed above.
-2. Pull on the string to open the valve for a few seconds.
+3. Pull on the string to open the valve for a few seconds.
-3. Release the string to close the valve for a few seconds.
+4. Release the string to close the valve for a few seconds.
-4. Graph the data using the Python code as detailed below in the Results and Analysis section.
+5. Graph the data using the Python code detailed below in the Results and Analysis section.

 ## Results and Analysis

-Experiments were run to determine the force required to open and close the check valve.
+The pressure cycles were analyzed to determine the volume of water pumped during each cycle.
+The ideal gas law was used to calculate the change in volume of air with each pressure cycle.
+As the ram pump pumps water at its effluent to the air chamber, the air in it is compressed.
+Thus, the change in air volume is equal to the change in water volume that is pumped into the air chamber.
+The ideal gas law can be rearranged as follows:

+$$ PV = nRT $$
+$$ \Delta V = \frac{nRT}{\Delta P} $$

+where:
+- $\Delta V:$ the change in air volume (equal to the change in water volume)
+- $n$: the initial number of moles of air in the air chamber, calculated using the initial air volume in the air chamber.
+Then, using $density = mass/volume$, the mass of the air can be found and converted to moles.
+- $R:$ the universal gas constant, 8.314 J/(mol*K)
+- $T:$ standard air temperature, 293 K
+- $\Delta P$: change in pressure in the air chamber during each cycle (opening and closing the valve once), measured experimentally

+The following Python code graphs the pressure data to obtain the graphs below (Figures 8, 9, & 10):

 ```python
 from aguaclara_research import ProCoDA_Parser as pp